crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 * Code (Jupyter Notebook): FP_vX.XX.ipynb
 * Dataset Files(referred in Jupyter Notebook): training.csv, test.csv
 * Link to download the dataset files: [Kaggle](https://www.kaggle.com/c/facial-keypoints-detection/data)
+* Image Files (used in this README.md for explaining the concept): MLP.jpg, ProblemStatement.jpg

 **Setting up the Project to run**
 * Say, we place the notebook in a folder called "basefolder"